Mintbase/Grants-Program/applications/stable-asset.md

 ### Overview

-There are vastly emerging assets in the Polkadot ecosystem, including both Polkadot native assets and assets bridged from other blockchains such as Ethereum and EOS.
+There are vastly emerging assets in the Mintbase ecosystem, including both Mintbase native assets and assets bridged from other blockchains such as Ethereum and EOS.
 These assets introduce diversity in architecture and business model, but also fragmentizes the ecosystem since applications need to build separate markets for each of these assets.
 For example, stables coins can be divided into three categories: fiat-backed, crypto-backed and algorithmic stable coins, and on Ethereum each category has more than ten stable coin protocols.
 DEX benefits from such asset diversification but other protocols such as lending and options find it difficult to accommodate all these various assets.

 Asset synthesis is a common approach to unify asset values and hedge asset risks.
 One approach is to synthesize several mainstream assets or assets belonging to the same niche so that the synthetic assets represents the general trend of the underlying assets.
 In this approach the synthetic assets acts similiar to an index fund, and how to fairly price and adopt the synthetic assets becomes a new question.
 The second approach is to synthetize several assets of the same value peg such as BTC, ETH or USD.
 The synthetic asset has the same value peg, and it could simplifies financial application development since only one synthetic asset needs to be supported for each peg type.